isaacholt100/isaacholt/public/maths-notes/year-3/crypto/crypto.typ

     - Ciphertext for block $P_i$ is $ C_i = M P_i $ It can be decrypted with $P_i = M^(-1) C$.
     - Let $P = (P_1, ..., P_r)$, $C = (C_1, ..., C_r)$, then $C = M P$.
 - *Confusion*: each character of ciphertext depends on many characters of key.
 - *Diffusion*: each character of ciphertext depends on many characters of plaintext.
+Ideal diffusion changes a proportion of $(S - 1)\/S$ of the characters of the ciphertext, where $S$ is the number of possible symbols.
 - For Hill cipher, $i$th character of ciphertext depends on $i$th row of key - this is medium confusion.
+If $j$th character of plaintext changes and $M_(i j) != 0$ then $i$th character of ciphertext changes. $M_(i j)$ is non-zero with probability roughly $25\/26$ so good diffusion.
 - Hill cipher is susceptible to known plaintext attack:
     - If $P = (P_1, ..., P_n)$ are $n$ blocks of plaintext with length $n$ such that $P$ is invertible and we know $P$ and the corresponding $C$, then we can recover $M$, since $C = M P ==> M = C P^(-1)$.
+    - If enough blocks of ciphertext are intercepted, it is very likely that $n$ of them will produce an invertible matrix $P$.

 = Public key cryptography and the RSA algorithm